agatac/website/source/blog/2017-10-04-glimmer-progress-report.md

 > The best frameworks are in my opinion extracted, not envisioned.
 And the best
 > way to extract is first to actually do.

-If you notice that a lot of the recent work is performance-related, that is at least partly due to our product's near-maniacal focus on mobile performance.
+If you notice that a lot of the items I describe below are performance-related, that is at least partly due to our product's near-maniacal focus on mobile load times.
 We are extremely excited about some of the recent breakthroughs we've made and have enjoyed proving out some of the more esoteric ideas in a real app.

 ## What's New in Glimmer